Be the first to know

 In 2018, we’ve released tasks covering a broad range of skills, and in particular, we’ve introduced Real-life Engineering Skills to our library.
 This new style of task provides a way to assess a candidate’s everyday applied engineering skills, great for assessing experienced developers who’ve worked in the industry for a few years or more.

 CodeLive 2.0: Making it Easier to Connect with Candidates

 For interviewers, we added three new room formats to make their CodeLive set up even smoother.
-Choose from Template, Whiteboard or Report mode - depending on whether you want consistency, full flexibility or better focus on technical discussion respectively.
+Choose from Template, Whiteboard or Report mode – depending on whether you want consistency, full flexibility or better focus on technical discussions respectively.

 Sponsored Challenges: to Enhance Employer Branding